 - ¼ cup red onion finely diced

-- Whisk together the balsamic vinegar, olive oil, dijon mustard, honey, grated garlic, salt, and pepper in a small mixing bowl.
+- In a small mixing bowl, whisk together the balsamic vinegar, dijon mustard, honey, grated garlic, salt, and pepper.
+Set the bowl on a towel to prevent it from moving.
+Slowly drizzle in the olive oil while whisking continuously to emulsify.
 Set aside.3 tablespoons extra virgin olive oil, 1 tablespoon balsamic vinegar, 1 teaspoon dijon mustard, 1 teaspoon honey, 1 clove garlic, ⅛ teaspoon kosher salt, ⅛ teaspoon black pepper

-- Add the baby spinach leaves, cherry tomatoes, mozzarella balls, fresh basil, and chopped red onion to a large salad bowl.
-Pour the balsamic dressing over the salad and toss until everything is well coated.
-Season with additional salt and pepper, if desired, and serve immediately.5 ounces (approx. 5 cups) baby spinach, 10 ounces (approx. 2 cups) cherry tomatoes, 8 ounces mini mozzarella balls, ½ cup fresh basil, ¼ cup red onion
+- In a large salad bowl, combine the baby spinach leaves, halved cherry tomatoes, mini mozzarella balls, chopped basil leaves, and diced red onion.5 ounces (approx. 5 cups) baby spinach, 10 ounces (approx. 2 cups) cherry tomatoes, 8 ounces mini mozzarella balls, ½ cup fresh basil, ¼ cup red onion

 - Quick Tip: Dress the salad just before serving to avoid soggy spinach.